rockthejvm/rockthejvm-site/src/content/legals/cookies.md

 ## How do we use cookies?

+Our website may use cookies to store cookie preferences and affiliate codes.
+Neither store any personally identifying information.

+The cookie preferences cookie is only used when the user selects their cookie preferences in the cookie banner and can be cleared by the user through a button in the footer.
+Its purpose is solely whether or not to continue displaying the banner to the user.
+This cookie is considered strictly necessary.
+This cookie automatically expires after 1 year.

-Our website may use cookies to store affiliate codes for up to 30 days.
-These cookies are only used when you access our website through an affiliate link.
+The affiliate cookies are only used when you access our website through an affiliate link.
 The purpose is to ensure that sales are attributed to the correct affiliate.
-All cookies automatically expire after 30 days.
+This cookie automatically expires after 30 days.

 If a user enters our website from a non-affiliate link, we do not use cookies to store any information.
+Also, if the user does not specify their cookie preferences or rejects all cookies, no affiliate cookie will be made.